HOMIES-Project/HOMIES-Project/API_Template.md

 }
 ```

-❗❗❗❗❗❗ Body Requireds: (only for a user to leave the group)
+❗❗❗❗❗❗ Body Requireds: (only for a user to leave the group)✨
 ```json
 {
   "login": "newUserName",